 If you would like to know how to use the macros described on this page (or on any other page on the ExcelTips sites), I've prepared a special page that includes helpful information.
 Click here to open that special page in a new browser tab.

 ExcelTips is your source for cost-effective Microsoft Excel training.
-This tip (12159) applies to Microsoft Excel 2007, 2010, 2013, and 2016.
+This tip (12159) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Excel here: Automatically Hiding the Personal Workbook.

 Author Bio